kewn21/eagle-hes/README.md

 You can describe the data format in the original data, or define in the metafile
 #### original data with metadata
 * Each column is separated by the delimiter,when property `autogenerate.id` is set to false, the first is for id.
-* The others be separated by `,`, the column name and value and type be together with a `:`.
+* The others be separated by `,`, the column name and value and type be together with `:`.

 #### metadata format
-* The definition of each column be separated by `,`, the column name and type be together with a `:`.
+* The definition of each column be separated by `,`, the column name and type be together with `:`.